FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/ServerHTTP_API.md

 The main three objects that will be managed are **Articles** , **Users** and **Transactions**.

+Methods with the prefix '''post''' require this header:
+Content-Type = application/x-www-form-urlencoded

 i suggest you to look at the [DB implementation](https://github.com/FoodAdvisorProject/FoodAdvisorServerDB/blob/master/database/DB_SETUP.sql) to see what attributes are contained in each object.

 The server provides the following functions: